Honda E engine: ER

-The lower powered engines in the commercial "Pro" series had a lower compression, a mechanically timed ignition rather than the breakerless setup found in the passenger cars, and a manual choke.
-The ER had five crankshaft bearings and the overhead camshaft was driven by a cogged belt.
+The lower powered engines in the commercial "City Pro" series had a lower compression, a distributor rather than the distributorless coil pack setup found in the passenger cars, and a manual choke.
+JIS outputs below are gross figures, while DIN outputs are net.

 Carburetor versions used either a single or 2bbl downdraft Keihin.
 The turbocharger in the Turbo and Turbo II was developed together with IHI, the Turbo II being equipped with an intercooler and a computer-controlled wastegate.